 Common wisdom and best practice in marketing a dime a dozen.
 Many of them sound perfectly logical and intuitive, but the results often don’t validate the hypothesis.
 The data often tells a different story.
-Today we will discuss one of these “best practice,” the use of picklists on marketing sign up forms.
+Today we will discuss one of these “best practice,” the use of custom or global picklists on marketing sign up forms.

 The “Best Practice”

 Many companies use picklists on their sign-up forms, but what is a picklist?
 Picklists are often used for country and state fields, and often for job function and job level instead of asking for job title.
-The reasoning for using picklists instead of free-form text fields is as follows:
+The reasoning for using custom or global picklists instead of free-form text fields is as follows:

 - Enforce data standardization, so you have “United States,” instead of “USA,” “U.S.A.,” and “US.”